DebugSteven/DebugSteven.github.io/_posts/2018-11-17-can-you-drop-it.md

 ```rust
 pub fn drop<T>(_x: T)
 ```
-This type signature says, we have a variable `x` that we never use (which we indicate by prefixing the variable with an underscore) with a generic type `T`, where `T` has an implementation of the `Drop` trait.
+This type signature says, we have a variable `x` that we never use (which we indicate by prefixing the variable with an underscore) that has a generic type `T`, where `T` has an implementation of the `Drop` trait.
 The return type for this function is an implicit `()`.
 My guess was the simplest implementation of a function that evaluates to `()` & doesn't use its only argument would be empty curly braces.

 So I looked up the implementation for `drop` & found... *drumroll*
 ```rust
 { }
 ```
 These good empty curly braces.
 A Rust expression that evaluates to `()`.
 To me at least, this made sense.
-We are taking ownership of the value `x`, moving it into nothing, & giving the program back a `()` to express that operation as a type.
+We are taking ownership of the value `x`, moving it into nothing, & giving the program back a `()` at the type level to express that operation.

+There are rules for the order in which resources are dropped.
-Variables are dropped in the reverse order that they are declared.
-We drop fields recursively, the outer most type is dropped first to the inner most type being dropped last.
+* Variables are dropped in the reverse order that they are declared.
+* We drop fields recursively, the outer most type is dropped first to the inner most type being dropped last.

 The drop checker determines the order that values will be dropped.
-The compiler & type system alone do not have enough information about the contents of a type to know if we might accidentally create a dangling pointer if we drop resources potentially too early.
+The compiler & type system alone do not have enough information about the contents of a type to know if we might accidentally create a dangling pointer if we drop resources potentially too early when our rules for ownership might allow references to those references later on in the code.

 ### Which kinds of values can we not drop?

-##### Any value that we can't take ownership of cannot be dropped.
+#### Any value that we can't take ownership of cannot be dropped.

 Anything with a `Copy` trait cannot be dropped.
 With `Copy`, a bitwise copy of your value is made implicitly when it is assigned to another variable or passed to a function & your original value is still valid.
 You can still call `drop` on values that have the `Copy` trait.
 What you'll be doing is moving a copy of that value when you pass it to `drop` & then dropping the copy.
 The value will still exist after.
 This is because copy semantics work differently than the default move semantics with regards to ownership.